cemuka/unity-tutorials/README.md

 ### Editor Scripting
 * #### Renaissance Coders - Enemy Edtior in Unity
 [![Editor Scripting](https://img.youtube.com/vi/Osf1LUFGSvg/mqdefault.jpg)](https://www.youtube.com/watch?v=Osf1LUFGSvg&list=PL5KbKbJ6Gf99OheYJSaQbMQBrqNd6HTaq "Enemy Edtior in Unity")\
 Developing editor tools is no easy task.
-It is going to require creativity, programming prowess, and typically lots and lots of time.
-The result of a good tool is invaluable, though, and can save you hundreds of hours of boring work.
+It is going to require creativity, programming skills, and typically lots and lots of time.
+The result of a good tool is invaluable, tough, and can save you hundreds of hours of boring work.
 Here's the youtube list:\
 https://www.youtube.com/watch?v=Osf1LUFGSvg&list=PL4CCSwmU04MiCnps1DRmwIEEH7gP9X3qq \
 <!---+++++++++++++++++++++++++++++++++++++++++++++++++++Seperator++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++-->